 The NYC Department for the Aging (DFTA) is providing meal delivery services from NYCHA and other DFTA-operated senior centers.
 NYCHA is reaching out to seniors through direct communications, and through all of our communications platforms, to encourage residents to sign up for home meal delivery (nyc.gov/getfood).
 We are also asking home health and other service providers, family and friends to safely assist those in need to sign up for meal delivery.

 NYCHA has also reached out to seniors and Resident Association members to inform them about the GetFoodNYC delivery program for residents who are homebound, have increased medical risk, and cannot get groceries.
 The initiative provides emergency food deliveries for eligible residents.
-Residents can find out if they qualify at this this link.
+Residents can find out if they qualify at this link.
 As part of the City’s plan to combat COVID-19 at NYCHA, announced on in late April, all residents in senior buildings will be enrolled in the GetFoodNYC food delivery program over the coming weeks.
-The City has already delivered 920,000 meals to 40,000 NYCHA households over the past six weeks.
+The City has already delivered over 920,000 meals to over 40,000 NYCHA households over the past six weeks.
 Additionally, NYCHA hired 36 residents to help deliver meals regularly to seniors.